Citrullin/RIOT/examples/nimble_door_lock/README.md

 ### 6. Flash the application to the microcontroller

-Check the port before.
-Use the port your device is connected to.
+Check the connected port before connecting the device.
+You can check all connected port with `ls /dev/ttyACM*`.
+When you connect the device, check all port again.
+There should be a new port.
+Use this one.

+Replace the variable.
 Example:
 $PORT = /dev/ttyACM3

 ```bash